google/docsy/content/en/docs/Adding content/Shortcodes/index.md

 ### blocks/cover

-The **blocks/cover** shortcode is meant to create a landing page type of block that fills the top of the page.
+The **blocks/cover** shortcode creates a landing page type of block that fills the top of the page.

 ```html
 {{</* blocks/cover title="Welcome!" image_anchor="center" height="full" color="primary" */>}}